awslabs/yesiscan/README.md

 interface, and also perhaps even spawning it as a server.
 Re-writing the core detection algorithm in golang would be a valuable project.

+#### Bitbake

+Bitbake is a build system that is commonly used by the yocto project.
+It has these `.bb` metadata files that contain `LICENSE=` tags.
+This backend looks for them and includes them in the result.
+It tries to read them as SPDX ID's where possible.

 ### Caching

 The caching layer will be coming soon!
 Please stay tuned =D